petershin/liferay-learn/docs/reference/latest/en/training-material.md

 # Training Material

-Use these training materials supplement trainings by providing you with opportunities to practice key skills, test your understanding, and gain confidence in applying what you've learned to real-world situations.
+These materials supplement some recorded and in-person trainings by providing you with opportunities to practice key skills, test your understanding, and gain confidence in applying what you've learned to real-world situations.

 ::::{grid} 2
 :gutter: 3 3 3 3